 If your spouse was under age 70½, you can delay commencing MRDs until the year your spouse would have turned 70½, even if you are older than 70½.

-If you inherit a Roth IRA and transfer the assets to an inherited Roth IRA, your MRDs will always be treated as if your spouse was under age 70½.
+If you inherit a Roth IRA and transfer the assets to an inherited Roth IRA, your MRDs will always be treated as if your spouse were under age 70½.
 Therefore, you must begin MRDs by December 31 of the year following your spouse’s death.
 These MRDs will be based on the Single Life Expectancy table.
 You may also elect to take distributions under the five-year rule.
-Withdrawals from Inherited Roth IRAs are normally tax free as long as the funds were in the original Roth IRA for five years or more.
+Withdrawals from inherited Roth IRAs are normally tax free so long as the funds were in the original Roth IRA for five years or more.

 If you decide to establish an inherited IRA, be sure your IRA custodian registers the account properly.
 The account registration should include the name of the person who died, an indication that the account is an IRA beneficiary distribution account, and the inheritor’s name.
 Note that different IRA custodians may have varying interpretations of the IRS’s rules regarding account registrations.